 During the fourth quarter on Labor Day, Book dropped back to pass, but he was quickly pressured.
-So like any responsible quarterback would do, the Notre Dame signal caller threw it away.
+So like any responsible quarterback would do, the Notre Dame football player threw it away.

 The pass sailed out of bounds, which was good, but it unfortunately hit Louisville cheerleader Elizabeth Scott right in the face.

-What a way to put an exclamation point on the opening week of the college football season, huh?
+What a way to put an exclamation point on the opening week of the 2019 NCAA college football season, huh?
 There?s no way that would feel good.

-As it turns out, it actually broke Scott?s nose.
-The Louisville Ladybird dance team member took to Twitter to thank Ian Book and update everyone on what happened.
+As it turns out, the errant throw actually broke Scott?s nose.
+The Louisville Ladybird dance team member took to social media to thank Ian Book and update everyone on what happened.

 In other words, this is exactly what happened to Marsha Brady in The Brady Bunch Movie when Peter threw a wild pass over Greg?s head and drilled her right in the nose.
-The only difference is Elizabeth Scott had pom-poms to cover her nose.
+The only difference is Cardinals cheerleader Elizabeth Scott had pom-poms to cover her nose.

-Notre Dame quarterback Ian Book finished the game with 193 passing yards and a touchdown while also adding 81 rushing yards and another score to help the Fighting Irish win 35-17 on the road.
+Notre Dame quarterback Ian Book finished the season opener with 193 passing yards and a touchdown while also adding 81 rushing yards and another score to help the Fighting Irish win 35-17 on the road.
 And there?s no doubt this was the most viral and trending incomplete pass he?s ever had in his life.